juntingzh/incremental-learning-baselines/README.md

   year={2018}
 }
 ```

-## Questions/ Bugs
-* For questions, contact the author Arslan Chaudhry (arslan.chaudhry@eng.ox.ac.uk).
-* Feel free to open the bugs if anything is broken.

 ## License
 This source code is released under The MIT License found in the LICENSE file in the root directory of this source tree.